OPCFoundation/UA-.NETStandard/Fuzzing/Fuzzing.md

 Most of the supporting code is shared between all projects, only the project names and the fuzzable support functions differ.

-A Tools application for each fuzzer supports recreation of the `Testcases` and to replay the test cases that caused the fuzzer to crash or to hang.
+A Tools application supports recreation of the `Testcases` and to replay the test cases that caused the fuzzer to crash or to hang.
 The application is located in the `*.Fuzz.Tools` folders.

 ## Installation for afl-fuzz and libfuzzer on Linux